28 Unique Things to Do in the West Midlands

 In the West Midlands you’ll find a number of world-class museums and some of the top UK attractions.
 There are iconic landmarks steeped in rich history and heritage, like Warwick Castle, Dudley limestone caverns and the Elizabethan Kenilworth Castle, as well as exciting attractions like West Midland Safari park, Dudley Zoo, and Drayton Manor – one of England’s most popular theme parks.

-Where is nice to go in the Midlands?
+Where is nice in the West Midlands?

 Here’s the top 10 attractions in the West Midlands: